Nikolauskapelle

 Nearby Attractions

-1. Köln Cathedral (Kölner Dom) - A UNESCO World Heritage site, this iconic Gothic cathedral is a must-see for its stunning architecture and historical significance.
+1. Cologne Cathedral (Kölner Dom): A UNESCO World Heritage site, this remarkable Gothic cathedral is a must-see, showcasing stunning architecture and rich history.

 Insider Tips